mysteryson34/aeson/README.md

         login: root
         password: *****  ## this was determined when you installed Debian Stretch without a GUI, remember?

 A fresh install of Debian ***without any of the optional desktop environments*** looks surprisingly like Raspbian lite, ehh?

+Despite this, there are a few important differences that we should address.

+  -  ***main contrib non-free***

     $